usc-ctin583/usc-ctin583.github.io/docs/Projects/project1.md

 # ❤️ Project 1: Advocacy

+!!! tip "Important Dates"
+    **Checkpoint 1:** Monday, October 2nd

+    **Project Due:** Monday, October 9th

 <div style="width:100%;height:0;padding-bottom:75%;position:relative;"><iframe src="https://giphy.com/embed/l1KVcrdl7rJpFnY2s" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/world-earth-l1KVcrdl7rJpFnY2s">via GIPHY</a></p>

 ## 📙 Introduction
 The intent of this project is to build, run, and publish a 3D Unity game that tackles a social justice issue.
 You will be implementing your own version of a WebGL single-player video game with multiple levels.
 Please feel free to start with the 3D Unity project we have been working on in class as a starting point.
 I recommend making a copy of the class project to avoid confusing our class project from your project 1.
-Make sure the game is created with the Universal Render Pipeline ([URP](https://unity.com/srp/universal-render-pipeline)) and supports [Perforce](https://www.perforce.com/downloads/helix-visual-client-p4v) integration.
+If you would rather not use the 3D Unity project we have been working on in class, feel free to create a new 3D project from scratch.
+You may use any packages and assets as you see fit; however, please review the project requirements to ensure that you have integrated all required features.
+Last but not least - make sure the game is created with the Universal Render Pipeline ([URP](https://unity.com/srp/universal-render-pipeline)) and supports [Perforce](https://www.perforce.com/downloads/helix-visual-client-p4v) integration.

 **By the end of Project 1, you will:**